 History of the Continental Cup of Curling

-The first edition of the Continental Cup of Curling – a Ryder Cup-like competition – was held in Regina, Saskatchewan, November 7-10, 2002 after years of discussion between the Canadian Curling Association (CCA), the World Curling Federation (WCF) and the United States Curling Association (USCA).
+The first edition of the Continental Cup of Curling – a Ryder Cup-like competition – was held in Regina, Nov.
+7-10, 2002, after years of discussion between the Canadian Curling Association (now known as Curling Canada), the World Curling Federation (WCF) and the United States Curling Association (USCA).

 The organizations agreed on a format where teams would compete in a variety of disciplines with varying points at stake: Mixed Doubles (36), Team Games (72), Singles (32) and Skins (260).
 The first side to earn 201 of the 400 available points would be declared the champion.

 No one knew what to expect from this unique event that had been designed to generate worldwide interest in the sport.
 But, the inaugural Cup couldn’t have been scripted more dramatically or launched with more nail-biting excitement.